austil/datapuller/README.md

 - Github export does not include starred repos
 - Youtube export does not include any videos metadata like duration and category

-As for Facebook, Reddit and Twitter, they're doing a great job so my scripts are kind of irrelevant.
+As for Facebook, Reddit and Twitter, they're doing a great job so my scripts may be irrelevant.